chebfun/chebsite/docs/functions/cheboppref/cheboppref.md

 ---
-title: """cheboppref"""
+title: "cheboppref"
 layout: function-reference-item
-class_name: """cheboppref"""
+class_name: "cheboppref"
-function_name: """cheboppref"""
+function_name: "cheboppref"
-snippet: """Class for managing preferences for the Chebfun ODE suite."""
+snippet: "Class for managing preferences for the Chebfun ODE suite."
-qualifiers: """"""
+qualifiers: ""
-return_type: """outPref"""
+return_type: "outPref"
-arguments: """(inPref, varargin)"""
+arguments: "(inPref, varargin)"
 ---

- CHEBOPPREF   Class for managing preferences for the Chebfun ODE suite.
+<pre class="help-text"> CHEBOPPREF   Class for managing preferences for the Chebfun ODE suite.
     CHEBOPPREF is a class for managing CHEBOP construction-time and solver preferences, such as what solver is used for linear problem, the error or residual tolerance for nonlinear problems, whether damped Newton iteration